 Mike started at Cedar Run as an intern in our Wildlife Hospital in 2011, and accepted a staff position in the Wildlife Hospital upon the completion of his internship.
-In addition to his responsibilities in the Wildlife Hospital, Mike is member of the Education team and Nature Center staff.
+Mike became the Assistant Director of the Wildlife Hospital in the summer of 2015.
 Mike has a B.S. in Environmental Science from the Richard Stockton College of New Jersey.
 He completed his state wildlife rehabilitation apprenticeship at Cedar Run and is a NJ State Licensed Wildlife Rehabilitator.
 In his free time, Mike enjoys training and handling our resident raptors for education programs.
 When not at Cedar Run, Mike can be found hiking, camping, and enjoying the outdoors!

 , Director of Education

-Cheryl has worked in formal education for 10 years, and informal education for 14 years.
+Cheryl has worked in formal education for more than a dozen years, and informal education for more than 15 years.
+She is currently a middle school science and high school biology teacher at a local school.
 A graduate of both Camden County College with Associate’s Degrees in Environmental Science and Biology, she also received her B.S. in Biology with honors from Rowan University.
 Cheryl has been an enthusiastic and active member of our organization since 2011 when she began as an intern for our Wildlife Rehabilitation Hospital.
 An avid birder, hiker, and outdoorswoman, it was only natural for her to join our education team as well.
 Within a few months, she was leading tours and programs, sharing her stories with students and adults alike.
-Cheryl has recently become the lead educator for our monthly Nature Nuts program, immersing 5-7 year olds in activities that connect them with the natural world around them.
 Even on her days off, you may find her strolling through the trails with her majestic friend, Genesis (our resident female red-tail), educating visitors at Cedar Run.

 , Educator and Nature Center Staff